-Are owned by the same individual or firm.
+Are owned by the same individual or firm

 Both market-rate and income-eligible multifamily properties are subject to the above multifamily eligibility requirements for coordinated services.
 Customers with any heating fuel type, including delivered fuels, are served (so long as they have a Rhode Island Energy account).